jimmyhuydev/jimmyhuydev/README.md

 - American Red Cross CPR

 # Additional information:
-- Work Rights: New Zealand Citizen (eligible to work in Australia)
+- Work Rights: eligible to work in Australia
 - Work Model: Open to on‑site, hybrid, or remote